MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 The value of this property is determined by your platform:

 - **For Windows**: Reads proxy configuration from environment variables.
-If those variables are not defined the property is derived from the user's proxy settings.
+If those variables aren't defined the property is derived from the user's proxy settings.
 - **For macOS**: Reads proxy configuration from environment variables.
-If those variables are not defined the property is derived from the system's proxy settings.
+If those variables aren't defined the property is derived from the system's proxy settings.
 - **For Linux**: Reads proxy configuration from environment variables.
-If those variables are not defined the property initializes a non-configured instance that bypasses all addresses.
+If those variables aren't defined the property initializes a non-configured instance that bypasses all addresses.

 The environment variables used for `DefaultProxy` initialization on Windows and Unix-based platforms